swazau/aws-serverless-architecture/README.md

-# AWS Serverless Architecture for Study Reminders App
+# AWS Serverless Architecture with Terraform

-A complete serverless backend infrastructure deployed on AWS for a Study Reminders mobile application.
-This project demonstrates a modular Function-as-a-Service (FaaS) architecture that satisfies modern cloud-native application requirements.
+A complete serverless backend infrastructure deployed on AWS using a modular Function-as-a-Service (FaaS) approach.
+This project demonstrates infrastructure as code with Terraform for deploying serverless architectures on AWS.

 ![AWS Serverless Architecture](https://raw.githubusercontent.com/aws-samples/lambda-refarch-webapp/master/img/lambda-refarch-webapp.png)